KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 Curve fitting using Elliptical Fourier Descriptor.

-The path `path` will be translate to Fourier descriptor coefficients, then regenerate a new paths as a `n` x 4 NumPy array.
+The path `path` will be translated to Fourier descriptor coefficients, then regenerate a new path as a `n` x 4 NumPy array.

 ### Coordinate